klan86at/genai-course-jaseci-bcs-ouk/assignment_two/README.md

    ```
 2. Open your web browser and navigate to `http://localhost:8501`.
 3. Enter the GitHub repository URL you want to summarize and click "Generate Summary".
-4. View the generated summary displayed on the page.
+4. Download and View the generated summary displayed on the page.

 ## Note